-Caffeine Keeps Some Tau Protein From Accumulating In Brain
+Caffeine Repels Tau Protein In Brain

 As part of a German-French research project, a team led by Dr. Christa E. Müller from the University of Bonn and Dr. David Blum from the University of Lille demonstrated that caffeine has a positive effect on tau deposits in Alzheimer’s disease.
 The two-year project published initial results in the online edition of the journal “Neurobiology of Aging.“

 Tau deposits, along with beta-amyloid plaques, are among the characteristic features of Alzheimer’s disease.
 These protein deposits disrupt the communication of the nerve cells in the brain and contribute to their degeneration.
 Despite intensive research there is no drug available to date which can prevent this detrimental process.
 Based on the results of Prof. Dr. Christa Müller from the University of Bonn, Dr. David Blum and their team, a new class of drugs may now be developed for the treatment of Alzheimer’s disease.

 Caffeine, an adenosine receptor antagonist, blocks various receptors in the brain which are activated by adenosine.
 Initial results of the team of researchers had already indicated that the blockade of the adenosine receptor subtype A2A in particular could play an important role.
 Initially, Prof. Müller and her colleagues developed an A2A antagonist in ultrapure and water-soluble form (designated MSX-3).
 This compound had fewer adverse effects than caffeine since it only blocks only the A2A adenosine receptor subtype, and at the same time it is significantly more effective.
 Over several weeks, the researchers then treated genetically altered mice with the A2A antagonist.

 The mice had an altered tau protein which leads to the early development of Alzheimer’s disease symptoms.